willwoodlief/dbfadmin/readme.txt

    and fill in the commented areas, and rename it by taking out the .example in the name
 * permissions have to set for the tmp directory inside the project so php can read and write files there

-There are some users already in the database, for demo purposes
+There are two users already in the database, User and Admin

-When a copy of this app has no internet connection, the uploads can still goto the main server by running the script: php do_uploads_now.php